icedevml/react-native-hce-module-ios/packages/native-hce-module/README.md

    +  <uses-permission android:name="android.permission.NFC" />
    +  <!-- set required="true" if your app would be entirely useless on devices without HCE support -->
    +  <uses-feature android:name="android.hardware.nfc.hce" android:required="false" />
-   +  <!-- declare a custom service to authenticate communications betwenn your app and the HCE service -->
-   +  <!-- all the rest will be automatically handled by the module's code, don't change the permission name or level! -->
-   +  <permission android:name="com.itsecrnd.rtnhceandroid.HCE_BROADCAST" android:protectionLevel="signature" />
-   +  <uses-permission android:name="com.itsecrnd.rtnhceandroid.HCE_BROADCAST"/>

       ...